yitznewton/freerms/README.md

 At this point, you will be able to set your web server's document root to symfony's `web` directory, and connect to the `/backend.php` app with the user you have just created.

-In order to use the resolver (i.e. public-facing) app, you will need to associate your user with one or more libraries, by adding rows to the sf_guard_user_group table.
-You can modify user data via scripts or directly in the database, or create an admin module within symfony.
+In order to use the resolver (i.e. public-facing) app, you will need to associate your user with one or more libraries, by selecting them as "groups" in the user's record, which you can edit by clicking "Users" in the backend area.
+Libraries are added as groups when you create them.
+You can also add arbitrary groups (academic programs, for example) which are not libraries.

 sfDoctrineGuardPlugin documentation is available at http://www.symfony-project.org/plugins/sfDoctrineGuardPlugin